 The tobacco industry’s ads, price breaks, and other promotions for its products are a big influence in our society.
 The tobacco industry spends billions of dollars each year to create and market ads that show smoking as exciting, glamorous, and safe.
 Tobacco use is also shown in video games, online, and on TV.
-And movies showing smokers are another big influence.
+And movies showing people smoking are another big influence.
 Studies show that young people who see smoking in movies are more likely to start smoking.

 A newer influence on tobacco use is the e-cigarette and other high-tech, fashionable electronic “vaping” devices.
-Often seen as harmless, and easier to get and use than traditional tobacco products, these devices are a great way for new users to learn how to inhale and become addicted to nicotine, which can prepare them for smoking.
+Often wrongly seen as harmless, and easier to get and use than traditional tobacco products, these devices are a way for new users to learn how to inhale and become addicted to nicotine, which can prepare them for smoking.